 In 1964, Hamer became one of the statewide leaders in the Freedom Summer Campaign which brought hundreds of volunteers from across the nation to Mississippi to help with voter registration.
 It was during that summer campaign that three civil rights workers, James Chaney, Michael Schwerner, and Andrew Goodman, were killed by anti-black terrorists.

 Hamer became a national figure during the summer as the co-founded the Mississippi Freedom Democratic Party (MFDP).
 The Democratic Party in Mississippi barred black participation.
 As a consequence black and white activists in the state created the MFDP.
-Since 1964 was a Presidential election year, and the regular Democrats had threaten to withhold support to the national Democratic ticket, Hamer and other MFDP leaders traveled to the National Democratic National Convention in Atlantic City to argue that they should be the official delegation from Mississippi to the Convention.
+Since 1964 was a Presidential election year, and the regular Democrats had threatened to withhold support to the national Democratic ticket, Hamer and other MFDP leaders traveled to the National Democratic National Convention in Atlantic City to argue that they should be the official delegation from Mississippi to the convention.
 Hamer, vice president of MFDP, spoke before the Credentials Committee protesting the all-white delegation from Mississippi.
 Although President Lyndon Johnson gave an emergency presidential press conference to prevent her testimony from going live over the three television networks, her speech was later aired across the country.
 In stirring testimony she described the oppressive conditions she and other black Mississippians faced on a daily basis and urged recognition of the MFDP to encourage blacks to register to vote.